Enema Fetish

 - 1973: The American psychiatrist Joanne Denko coined the term klismaphilia in "Klismaphilia: Enema as a Sexual Preference: Report of Two Cases", published in the American Journal of Psychotherapy (vol. 27, pp. 232–250).
 She built the word from the Greek klysma ("a washing out, an injection") plus -philia, to describe patients for whom enemas were a deliberate source of arousal rather than a medical necessity.

-- 1976: Denko expanded the case literature in "Amplification of the Erotic Enema Deviance" in the same journal, refining the descriptive picture.
+- 1976: Denko expanded the case literature in "Amplification of the Erotic Enema Deviance" (American Journal of Psychotherapy 30(2):236–255), refining the descriptive picture.

 Since Denko's coinage the interest has been folded into the residual paraphilia categories of the diagnostic manuals: the DSM-IV-TR catalogued it under Paraphilia Not Otherwise Specified (code 302.9), and the DSM-5-TR addresses such interests under other specified paraphilic disorder.
 It has never had a dedicated diagnostic entry; like most uncommon paraphilias it is named only in encyclopedic lists of paraphilias.